San Francisco Heritage Sites

 WEBSITE: http://www.bethelamesf.com

-3rd Baptist Church
+Third Baptist Church

-DESCRIPTION: Also founded 1852, but is now in a newer location.
+DESCRIPTION: Also founded in 1852, but is now in a newer location.
 The church meets contemporary needs in the community with youth programs and a music academy.

 SUNDAY WORSHIP: 10a

-ADDRESS: 1399 McAllister Street, San Francisco MAP
+ADDRESS: 1399 McAllister Street, San Francisco, CA

 PHONE: 415-346-4426

-WEBSITE: http://www.thirdbaptist.org
+WEBSITE: https://www.thirdbaptist.org

 First AME Zion Church